Plans and Regulations

-The Wastewater Master Plan was adopted in 2004 and updated in 2010.
+The Wastewater Master Plan was adopted in 2004 and updated in 2010 and 2016.
 The plan examines the existing wastewater system infrastructure.
 It identifies collection system capital improvement projects required to provide service to existing and future development through build-out of the Town’s service area boundary.
 The goals of the plan are to: